jrief/django-formset/docs/source/intro.rst

 By using **django-formset**, we can use our well known Django form and view implementations and gain a contemporary user experience.
-Legacy implementations can be ported easily, because one has to apply only very few changes to the code base.
+Legacy implementations can be ported easily, because one has to apply only very few changes to the existing code base.

 With **django-formset** we get a `web component`_ explicitly written to handle Django forms and collections of forms (hence "formset").
-This means that fields are pre-validated by the client, giving immediate feedback on invalid field values.
-If the form's content then is sent to the server and fails to validate there, those error messages are sent back to the client and show up nearby the fields containing invalid data.
+This means that fields can be pre-validated by the client, giving immediate feedback on invalid field values.
+If the form's content then is sent to the server and fails to validate there, those error messages are sent back to the client and show up nearby the fields containing invalid or missing data.

 Giving feedback on a form which did not validate doesn't require a page reload anymore.
 The nice thing about this approach is, that we **can reuse all of our current Django forms** (unaltered),